The-Known-Galaxy/archives/jedi/tjo_group_history/destruction_of_the_jedi_sanctum/destruction_of_the_jedi_sanctum.md

 Many of the most respected Jedi would fall valiantly, protecting their kin, and many surviving Jedi would mourn the loss of their most trusted friends, mentors, and students.
 In celebration of victory, the Dark Lord Vermened made a display of his power and strength in the Force by causing an earthquake in the area for miles.
 The Temple would begin to crumble from the inside, with the entrance being blocked by the shattered roof within, the exterior stayed standing and was left in a fragile state.
-The result of the Temple’s destruction would mark the rebirth of the Sith Order and the journey to their former glory.
+The result of the Templeâ€™s destruction would mark the rebirth of the Sith Order and the journey to their former glory.
 For the Jedi Order, it would mark a new age, a new start, and in time, it would mark the beginning of a newfound war.
 The Jedi would come to inhabit the Great Jedi Library of Ossus.
-It was rumored that the Jedi Sasnctum’s structure still stands, buried beneath land and stone.
+It was rumored that the Jedi Sasnctumâ€™s structure still stands, buried beneath land and stone.